kurbetsoft/lf/README.md

-Save the last frame of the video
+Save the last frame of the video.